On Left regular bands and real Conic-Line arrangements

-{\rm Figure \ref{ExamLineEmb}(a) presents an arrangement $\A$ and Figures \ref{ExamLineEmb}(b) and \ref{ExamLineEmb}(c) present two arrangements of points on a line, both can be thought of as the restricted arrangement $\A_{H_1}$.
-Note that the difference between the arrangements in Figures \ref{ExamLineEmb}(b) and \ref{ExamLineEmb}(c) is that the signs assigned with respect to the point $p_2$ are opposite.
+\begin{example} {\rm Figure \ref{ExamLineEmb}(a) presents a line arrangement $\A$ and Figures \ref{ExamLineEmb}(b) and \ref{ExamLineEmb}(c) present two arrangements of points on a line, both can be thought of as the restricted arrangement $\A_{H_1}=\A_H$.
+Note that the difference between the arrangements appearing in Figures \ref{ExamLineEmb}(b) and \ref{ExamLineEmb}(c) is that the signs assigned with respect to the point $p_2$ are opposite.

-\begin{enumerate} \item Considering the arrangement in Figure \ref{ExamLineEmb}(b), the faces of $\A_{H_1}$ are denoted by $x_1,\dots,x_5$; their corresponding images by $\varphi$, i.e. these faces in the arrangement $\A$, are denoted by $f_1,\dots,f_5$.
+\begin{enumerate} \item Considering the point arrangement in Figure \ref{ExamLineEmb}(b), the faces of $\A_{H_1}$ are denoted by $x_1,\dots,x_5$; their corresponding images by $\varphi$, i.e. these faces in the arrangement $\A$, are denoted by $f_1,\dots,f_5$ (resp.).
 Let $H = H_1$.
 Then, the corresponding LRBs are